Teaching

 For each of these gatherings we'll have snacks and refreshments.

 Their objective?
-Offering time for face-to-face connection and conversation.
+Opportunities for face-to-face connection and conversation.

 March 15 - Art Connects Us,